ytiurin/html5tooltipsjs/README.md

 });
 ```

-You can use CSS selectors to tie tooltips to DOM elements.
+Use CSS selectors to tie tooltips to DOM elements.
 You can make a tooltip stick to any side of the target element.

 ```javascript
 html5tooltips({